 8. Have a Little Faith

 Symbols of faith will make a vampire recoil in an instant, so long as the person holding it has enough belief and conviction.
-Traditionally, crucifixes have been used to repel these deadly beings, however, Stars of David, Wiccan pentacles and other symbols are now also thought to be just as effective.
+Traditionally, crucifixes and crosses have been used to repel these deadly beings, however, Stars of David, Wiccan pentacles and other symbols are now also thought to be just as effective.

 Vampires are, according to stories, petrified of the potential wrath of higher powers, so they steer clear of true believers.

 Close your eyes, grab your ankh, and watch those bloodsuckers flap away from you like, well, bats out of hell.

 Water that has been blessed by a priest is also widely believed to repel evil and ward off dark forces.
 Vampires are forever damned and are literally terrified of religion, so anything sacred is the perfect deterrent.